 Side Lake is a very small town located in the state of Minnesota.
 With a population of 2,902 people and just one neighborhood, Side Lake is the 246th largest community in Minnesota.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Side Lake is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Side Lake isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Side Lake are a mix of both white- and blue-collar jobs.
 Overall, Side Lake is a town of professionals, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Side Lake who work in management occupations (11.15%), office and administrative support (10.75%), and healthcare (6.53%).

 Another notable thing is that Side Lake is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

-Side Lake is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Side Lake is a great place for families with children to consider.
+First of all, many other families with children live here, making Side Lake a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Side Lake has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Side Lake’s overall crime rate is lower than average for the country.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Side Lake is worth considering.